Practice Credit Requirements and Guidelines

 COVID-19 Updates to the Practice Credit Requirement

-The Hotel School has made a temporary amendment to the practice credit policy in light of COVID-19 and the resulting challenges in both obtaining internships and contacting supervisors to verify employment.
+The Nolan School has made a temporary amendment to the practice credit policy in light of COVID-19 and the resulting challenges in both obtaining internships and contacting supervisors to verify employment.
 The following changes are expected to be in effect until May 2022; however, the requirements for students graduating after May 2021 may be revisited as conditions change.

 Reduced Practice Credit Hour Requirements